June 18, 2024

 When they bring a baby home, parents often ask, “Where is the manual?”
 Usually, it doesn’t matter how much time you spend with kids; when a child is living with you, it seems like there should be an operating manual because it shouldn’t be this hard.

 As a parent coach, I teach the C.L.E.A.R. method and guide you to understand where you are in control.
-I am a parent coach, not a child whisperer.
+I am a parenting coach, not a child whisperer.

 I coach parents who have decided that bribes, threats, time-outs, and spankings do not work.